Scafell Pike UK Trek 2018

-Register for the Scafell Pike UK Trek today and raise money to help us continue caring for people living with a terminal illness and their families.
+Could you take on England’s highest mountain?
+By climbing Scafell Pike you’ll help us care for people living with a terminal illness and their families.

-Please be aware that the terrain and weather conditions can be demanding, making this UK trek more suited to experienced hill/mountain walkers.
+Terrain and weather conditions on Scafell Pike can be demanding, so this trek is most suited to experienced hill/mountain walkers.

 Why trek for Marie Curie?